Weekend in Norway

 Evening

-Return journey to Bergen
+Return ferry to Bergen & farewell dinner

 Where to Stay Tonight